nelsonkd/pot-bluemix-docs/Lab 5 - Advanced API Assembly/README.md

 # Lab 5 - Advanced API Assembly

 In this lab, you will learn how to create advanced API assemblies.
-Using the graphical design tools and source editor, you will create a new API called `financing` which will expose an existing SOAP service as a RESTful API.
+Using the graphical design tools, you will create a new API called `financing` which will expose an existing SOAP service as a RESTful API.
 Additionally, you will create another API called `logistics` which connects to existing public services and uses the assembly tools to map responses into a desired format.

 ---
 # Lab 5 - Objective